RobotLocomotion/drake/drake/doc/jenkins.rst

 `list of Continuous builds <https://drake-jenkins.csail.mit.edu/view/Continuous/>`_ and the
-`list of Nightly builds <https://drake-jenkins.csail.mit.edu/view/Nightly/>`_, but you can't trigger those builds directly.
+`list of Nightly builds <https://drake-jenkins.csail.mit.edu/view/Nightly/>`_, but you can't trigger Continuous or Nightly builds directly.